 Firewalls come in two basic forms:

-Hardware firewalls – hardware firewalls are a piece of hardware, like a PC, that gets installed between your PC and your Internet connection.
+Hardware firewalls are hardware, like a PC, installed between your PC and your Internet connection.
 AA cable from your cable or DSL modem is connected to the hardware firewall.
 Another line is connected from the hardware firewall to your PC.
 When done, the hardware firewall acts as a barrier between your PC and the Internet.
 It lets you get out to the Internet, but it does not allow unauthorized access from the Internet to your PC.
 Many cables, DSL, and wireless routers/switches have firewalls built into them.

 Software firewalls – A software firewall serves the same purpose as a hardware firewall.
 It, however, is software that gets installed directly onto your PC.
 The software monitors all inbound and outbound Internet traffic and creates a software barrier between the Internet port into your PC and everything else on your PC.
 Once installed, it lets you get out to the Internet, but it does not allow unauthorized access from the Internet to your PC.
 Software firewalls have an advantage in implementing rigid controls over what software installed on your PC can access the Internet.